GREK 1111

 λόγος, λόγου, m. - word

-Note the four parts of the entry, respectively:
+Note the four parts of the entry, in order from left to right:

 1. the nominative singular form of the noun